- SWIFT-printed tissues that are vascularized and suturable to ensure immediate integration with a patient’s blood supply.

 Impact

 In January 2023, ReConstruct was named an Institute Project in recognition of its significant potential for commercial success and positive impact on the lives of patients.
-With this additional funding, the team expanded and is currently performing final POC studies in rodents.
-The ReConstruct team plans to launch a startup as the most effective way to bring a safe breast reconstruction option to breast cancer patients, and the long-term future will explore their platform also to fabricate personalized fat tissues for other soft tissue reconstructions and to treat metabolic disorders like diabetes and obesity.
+With this additional funding, the team expanded and conducted final POC studies in rodents.
+The ReConstruct team plans to launch a startup as the most effective way to bring a safe breast reconstruction and augmentation option to patients in need, and in the long-term future will explore their platform’s ability to fabricate personalized fat tissues for other soft tissue reconstructions and to treat metabolic disorders like diabetes and obesity.

 The team is currently seeking potential investors, partners, and collaborators who are interested in helping to commercialize this technology.